SuryaXanden/Facebook-Post-Bot/README.md

 <ul>
     <li>If any code from this project is used, do add my name in the list of contributers.</li>
     <li>Found an issue?
 Open a new issue if it's not already listed</li>
     <li>Want to contribute to this project?
-Fork the repo, make changes and then send a pull request.</li>
+Fork the repo, make changes and then make a pull request.</li>
 </ul>